LOADING ...

 And still of a winter's night, they say, the wind is in the trees,

-When the moon is a ghostly galleon tossed cloudy seas,
+When the moon is a galleon tossed upon cloudy seas,

-When the road is a of moonlight over the purple moor,
+When the is a ribbon of moonlight over the purple moor,

 A comes riding-